MeBadDev/CipherFS/README.md

 # CipherFS
-A 'file system' that uses Github as encrypted storage.
+A 'file server' that uses Github as encrypted storage.
 Built with React and TailwindCSS.

 ## Demo
 [The demo repo](https://github.com/MeBadDev/CipherFS-demo)